herb/email_tagging/README.md

     * and grant your app authorization to read your mailbox.
 2. if everything worked it'll redirect you back to the homepage and start processing your emails
+3. if you have oauth'd to multiple mailboxes you can visit http://localhost:3000/all and it'll scan all the mailboxes it knowns about all at once.
 3. yay